pittcsc/pittcswiki/src/guides/career/product-management.md

 You should have a clear reason for prioritizing work, and if you're feeling unsure in a particular scenario, you have more to learn about your customer, the problem, your competitors, or the business.

-### Ideation
+### Solution Ideation

-You'll eventually bring your prioritized ideas to your stakeholders (design, engineering, leadership, etc) and they'll have their own thoughts on the question they're responsible for, *how* do we get it done?
+You'll eventually bring your prioritized ideas to your stakeholders (design, engineering, leadership, etc) and they'll have their own thoughts.

 You can come to the table with ideas on how it should be done from a customer's perspective.
 Understand their job to be done (JTBD) and pain points.
 The design and engineering teams will handle the rest - do *not* get attached to a solution!

-The most important thing is adjusting your ideas with impact/effort.
+The most important thing is adjusting the priorities for your ideas as you understand impact/effort when collaborating with stakeholders.
+This is often referred to as 'scoping' your features - once a feature is scoped, there's a clear understanding of all the key pieces - who's it being built for, what it's going to do, why it's being built, and now, *how* it's going to be built and *how much* effort it's going to take.

 Again, you are not responsible for ideating a solution - your job is to ensure that there is value provided to customers at the end of the day.
 If you're getting pushback on your features and you can't defend it, you need to develop a deeper understanding of the customers/problem/business/competition OR improve your communication of your ideas.

-At the end of it all, you'll have to prioritize scoped features (features that have had their effort to build measured).
+At the end of it all, you'll again have to prioritize scoped features.
 Ideally you go for low-effort high-impact features first, and work your way backwards to medium-effort high-impact, medium-effort medium-impact, etc. This is very situational but this process will look the same everywhere.

 ## Closing